in28minutes/in28minutes.com/articles-set-1.md

 	- Hardware, Networking & Virtualization
 - You are responsible for:
 	- OS upgrades and patches
-	- Application Code and Runtime
+	- Application code, data and runtime
 	- Configuring load balancing
 	- Auto scaling
 	- Availability